11 Types of Scorpions for Pets

 In terms of their diet, Malaysian Forest Scorpions feed on insects, small rodents, and other small creatures.

-They have a lifespan of up to 5 years and can be great pets for those interested in scorpions.
-It is essential to note that scorpions can be dangerous if improperly handled.
+They can live up to 5 years and can be great pets for scorpion enthusiasts.
+However, scorpions can be dangerous if improperly handled.

 Malaysian Forest Scorpions have venomous stings that can be painful and potentially dangerous, especially to those who may be allergic.

-As such, owners should always exercise caution and be well-informed on handling and caring for their scorpion pet.
+As such, owners should always exercise caution and be well-informed when handling and caring for their scorpion pet.

 3. Thai Zebra Scorpion